Connect with us

 Q&A host, Director Nicholas Meyers.
 Photo by Rowan Dunne.

-“This has been a really hard journey, but there’s a richness to life that wasn’t there before,” said Laurie.
+She says it has been a very difficult journey, but there’s a richness to life that wasn’t there before now.

 When asked by someone in the audience if she planned on doing psilocybin again, Laurie responded by saying, “Actually, I’m doing it again in a few weeks.”